 ADVERTISEMENT

-Product Review: Thomann DP-32 – Affordable Home Piano
+Review: Thomann DP-32 – Affordable Digital Upright Piano

-• The Thomann DP-32 is an affordable digital piano for beginners.
+• The Thomann DP-32 is an affordable digital piano ideal for beginners.

-• Besides a pleasing piano sound, the DP-32 offers other sounds like electric piano, strings, organs, harpsichord, etc.
+• In addition to a satisfying piano sound, the DP-32 offers other sounds, such as electric piano, strings, organs, and harpsichords.

-• With keyboard cover, built-in speakers, triple pedal and weighted hammer action keyboard, you get a full home piano in an appealing wood finish.
+• With a keyboard cover, built-in speakers, a triple pedal, and a weighted hammer-action keyboard, it’s a complete digital upright piano with an attractive wood finish.

 Pros and Cons